staffanm/ferenda/doc/keyconcepts.rst

 A :py:class:`~ferenda.Document` is the main unit of information in Ferenda.
-A document is primarily represented in serialized form as a XHTML 1.1 file with embedded metadata in RDFa format, and in code by the :py:class:`~ferenda.sources.Document` class.
+A document is primarily represented in serialized form as a XHTML 1.1 file with embedded metadata in RDFa format, and in code by the :py:class:`~ferenda.Document` class.
 The class has five
 properties:

 * ``meta`` (a RDFLib :py:class:`~rdflib.graph.Graph`)